HRR49Team8/amazonReviews/README.md

   * BEWARE!
 Running this command will create approximately 4 GB of files, and take 4+ minutes depending on your CPU.
 3. To seed Postgres, run ```npm run seedPostgres```
   * This will take 4+ minutes depending on your CPU.
+4. To seed Cassandra, run ```npm run seedCass```
+  * This will take 20+ minutes.
+Unfortunately, Cassandra is not optimized for CSV imports!

 # Starting the client and server
 1. To start the client: `npm run start-client`